ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 \end{cases}\\\\[1em]
 \end{align}

-### PTVM Preprocessing and Implementation
+# Preprocessing and Implementation Details of PTVM

-In this section, we discuss the implementation side of PTVM.
+In this chapter, we discuss the preprocessing of GTFS data and further implementation details of PTVM.

 PTVM essentially consists of 4 parts: